royalnine/limit_order_unite_defi/README.md

 ## Future work

-This can go beyond just AAVE, this can be expanded to support any kind of lending protocol out there.
+- This can go beyond just AAVE, this can be expanded to support any kind of lending protocol out there.
+- The in memory part of the resolver api needs to change to any form of permanent storage, upon redeployment of the service all submitted orders will be lost.